TinyRickHole/-0/README.md

 For various diffrent OSes and languages.

 Mostly basic easy to read code and config files for learnig new skillsets in programing, system setup, maintinence / repair.

-This is an attempt at self learning for ones own pursuit of skillset expansion for career and personal development.
+This is an attempt at self teaching for my own pursuit of skillset expansion for career and personal development.
 "From nothing to something."

-mainly for personal use and skillset tracking
+For using/learning git, and programing concepts and procedures, to gain personal and professional expirience and skillset tracking.

+All input is welcome and incurraged.